 - D. Cost Effectiveness (0-10 points) - 1.
 What national, State or local construction standards will be used for outdoor wildlife/nature oriented recreational facilities and amenities such as trails, trailheads, restrooms, etc.? - 2.
-What environmentally-friendly materials will be used? - 3.
-If the Project includes a trail, what construction materials will be used?
+What environmentally-friendly materials will be used? - If the Project includes a trail, what construction materials will be used?

 - 4. What type of irrigation system will be installed, if applicable?
 What is the water source and cost? - 5.
 Describe the planting palette.
 Are the species and size of plants appropriate to the habitat?
 Are native, drought tolerant, and low water use plants being used?
-EEM program will not pay for trees larger than 15 gallons.
-If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicants authorized representative in the Resolution, must be submitted with the application. - 6.
+Plantings should be ecological and physically appropriate for their function in the planting space available; this program does not fund trees larger than 15 gallon. - 6.
 If applicable, what is the projected plant establishment time and cost? - 7.
 Identify the percentage of expenditures for labor vs. the percentage for materials. - 8.
 For acquisitions: - a.
 What is the fair market value of the property? - b.
 Has an appraisal been completed? - c.
 If not, what is the basis for this assessment? - d.
 Has the seller discounted the sale price? - E. Other Benefits and Community Participation (0-5 points)